 London and the Frieze Art Fair

-Every year during the month of October London hosts the Frieze Art Fair, one of the world’s leading contemporary art fairs.
-As the contemporary art scene grows bigger and more international every year, Frieze remains one of the best fairs to visit.
+Every year, during the month of October, London hosts the Frieze Art Fair.
+As the contemporary art scene grows bigger and more international every year, Frieze remains one of the best.
 Whether you’re a collector or just curious to see the latest and greatest artwork being made all over the world, this fair is worth making a trip for.